 I have been attempting to row across Europe, from the Black Sea to the North Sea, via the Danube and Rhine.
 Unfortunately, I've managed to pick up two tendon injuries in my arms.
 After consultation with several rowers and an expert physio (my sister!)
 I have reluctantly decided I need to postpone the trip whilst I heal, refine my technique, and strengthen my tendons.
 I'll be back on the Danube next spring to pick up where I left off.
 In the mean time I will be heading north to work in the Arctic for the summer.
 After that I'll be heading south for the Antarctic season.

-When I'm not rowing I work as an expedition guide and lecturer in the Arctic and Antarctic.
+When I'm not rowing I work as an expedition guide and lecturer in the far northern and southern latitudes.
 I primarily specialise in glaciology, but I also enjoy exploring the geology, cartography, oceangraphy, and landscapes of the high latitudes with people from all walks of life.